mayanklonkar/Shape-Tracing-with-Robotic-Arm/README.md

 A desired trajectory is defined by some parameters, usually:

 • Initial and final point (point-to-point control).

-• Finite sequence of points along the path (motion through sequence of points) Inverse kinematics is calculated for the sequence of points The trajectory for various shapes such as square, rectangle, and elipse, can be calculated using the same methodology as the line.
+• Finite sequence of points along the path (motion through sequence of points)

+Inverse kinematics is calculated for these sequence of points to get trajectory of line.
+The trajectory for various shapes such as square, rectangle, and elipse, can be calculated using the same methodology as the line.

 ## Results-